danbudimir/AppBuilder-to-CodeApp/README.md

 # Turning an M365 App Builder App into a Power Apps Code App using GitHub Copilot

-You've vibed a cool app in **Microsoft 365 App Builder**, but now you want to run it locally in Node, after that you want scaffold it as a Power Apps Code App so you can connect to Oracle, SQL Server, custom connectors, etc.
+You've vibed a cool app in **Microsoft 365 App Builder**, but now you want to run it locally in Node, after that you want scaffold it as a **Power Apps Code App** so you can connect to Oracle, SQL Server, Snowflake, Custom connectors, etc.

 This guide documents how to take a live app built with the **Microsoft 365 App Builder** — extract its React/TypeScript source, and merge it into a **Power Apps Code App** Vite template.
 The end result is a fully working local project integrated with the Power Apps SDK, wired to Dataverse, and runnable inside the Power Apps host via Local Play.